trumpfheller/trumpfheller.github.io/python/datastructure.md

 **Strings**
 - Although not a traditional data structure, strings are fundamental in programming.
 - are sequences of characters and provide methods for manipulating and working with textual data.
 - are sequences of characters
-- are immutable.

 ***